wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/2-understand-teams-network-requirements.md

 In this test we see only five results, but your test will show many more results.
 You may want to use excel to look at minimums, maximums, and averages to understand your overall results.

 > [!TIP]
-> TIP: You should assess and gather data for all your networks over a long period of time.
+> You should assess and gather data for all your networks over a long period of time.
 It’s recommended for you to perform your testing of network performance for a minimum of a week, so that you can see usage patterns for all business days and hours.
 This will show you peak times.